-A person unfamilar with settling an estate might think she has stepped into a labyrinth … and she would be right.
+A person unfamiliar with settling an estate might think she has stepped into a labyrinth … and she would be right.
 There are federal tax rules and state probate laws that must be followed.
 And there are also unwritten rules that third parties, such as banks, insurance companies, and stock brokerage firms, often insist upon before they will agree to transfer assets out of a decedent’s name.
-Tom Nolan and his experienced paralegal staff will walk with you through the labyrinth, and in the process, save you much frustration and emotional energy.
+The attorneys at Virginia Wills, Trusts & Estates and our experienced paralegal staff will walk you through the labyrinth, which will save you much frustration and emotional energy.

 You can visualize the settlement of a decedent’s estate as a process that proceeds down three different tracks within the labyrinth.

-Track Two.
-The second track involves the marshalling of assets that do not necessarily pass under the decedent’s will.
-In many estates, these non-probate assets are larger than the probate assets that are subject to the formal probate process.
-Such non-probate assets include (i) assets that pass under beneficiary designations, such as life insurance and IRA proceeds, (ii) assets held in joint names with rights of survivorship, and (iii) investment accounts that pass under P.O.D. (payable on death) or T.O.D. (transfer on death) provisions instituted by a decedent before death.
+The second track involves the marshalling of assets, including those that do not pass under the decedent’s Last Will and Testament.
+In many estates, the value of the non-probate assets (i.e., assets that do not pass under a decedent’s will) is considerably higher than the value of the assets being administered under the decedent’s will.
+Examples of non-probate assets include (i) assets that pass under beneficiary designations, such as life insurance and IRA proceeds, (ii) assets held in joint names with rights of survivorship, and (iii) investment accounts that pass under P.O.D. (payable on death) or T.O.D. (transfer on death) provisions instituted by a decedent before death.
 Even though an executor under a will may have no legal authority over these assets, it often falls to the personal representative to shepherd the transfer of these assets from the decedent’s name to the new owner.

-Professional Help.
-Not surprisingly, most executors need professional help to navigate the three tracks and properly settle a decedent’s estate.
+Not surprisingly, most non-professional executors and trustees need professional help to navigate the three tracks and properly settle a decedent’s estate.
 At Virginia Wills, Trusts & Estates, we are competent to assist you with the administration of any estate involving the death of a Virginia resident or any estate where the decedent had assets, such as real estate, located in Virginia.
-We estimate that half of our professional time is spent assisting clients in the estate administration process.
-We generally bill our clients on an hourly basis for these services.
+Our experienced estate administration staff assists our clients in the estate and trust settlement process.
+We bill our clients on an hourly basis for these services.
 We are eager to help any executor or beneficiary or other loved one of a decedent who needs help in some aspect of the administration of an estate.